Air Serbia has today announced that it will be launching service to Chicago as of 2023, marking the carrier’s second route to the United States.

-Air Serbia to add Chicago flights in spring 2023
+Air Serbia launching Chicago flights in spring 2023

 This will be the first time in 32 years that there’s a nonstop flight between the two cities.
 Chicago has approximately 350K residents of Serbian origin, and a large number of residents from other countries of former Yugoslavia, as well as neighboring Balkan countries.

 Currently Air Serbia’s only destination in the United States is New York (JFK), and the airline has been operating that route continuously for around six years now.
-When the airline gets a second Airbus A330, the plan is to not only add flights to Chicago, but also to increase frequencies to New York to daily.
+Then as of December 2022, Air Serbia will launch a new route between Belgrade and Tianjin, China (TSN).
+Then Chicago will be Air Serbia’s third long haul destination.